Mig-uel/java-full-stack/README.md

 ```

 In a typical React application, `createElement()` is used to define what the UI should look like, while `createRoot()` is used to mount that UI into the actual DOM.

+## Introduction to Spring

+### What is Spring?

+Spring is a popular open-source framework for building enterprise-level Java applications.
+It helps developers write clean, modular, and testable code by providing a comprehensive programming and configuration model.
+Spring provides built-in features for handling databases, security, messaging, and more.

+### Why Spring?

+Spring makes Java development easier and more efficient by:

+- Reducing boilerplate code.
+- Promoting best practices like dependency injection and aspect-oriented programming.
+- Supporting different architectures and platforms.
+- Offering a wide range of modules for various functionalities (e.g., Spring MVC, Spring Data, Spring Security).
+- Works well with other frameworks and libraries.

+> Introduced in 2003, the Spring Framework is a comprehensive solution designed to simplify Java enterprise application development.
+It was created to tackle the challenges of building large-scale applications by promoting a unified programming model and providing a wide range of features that enhance productivity and maintainability.

+## Introduction to Spring Core

+### What is Spring Core?

+Spring Core is the foundation of the entire Spring Framework ecosystem.
+It provides the fundamental principles, base classes, and core mechanisms that power all other Spring modules and projects.

+The entire Spring Framework is built upon the Spring Core module.

+### Key Features of Spring Core

+Spring Core consists of the following essential components:

+- **Inversion of Control (IoC)**: A design principle where the control of object creation and management is transferred from the application code to the Spring container.
+This promotes loose coupling and enhances testability.
+- **Dependency Injection (DI)**: A specific implementation of IoC that allows objects to receive their dependencies from an external source (the Spring container) rather than creating them internally.
+This makes it easier to manage and test components.
+- **Beans**: The objects that are managed by the Spring container.
+Beans are defined in configuration files or through annotations, and the container is responsible for their lifecycle and dependencies.
+- **Application Context**: The central interface for accessing the Spring container.
+It provides methods for retrieving beans, managing their lifecycle, and handling configuration.
+- **IoC Container**: The core component that manages the lifecycle of beans, including their creation, configuration, and destruction.
+It reads the configuration metadata and instantiates the beans accordingly.

+## Spring vs Spring Boot

+**Spring Framework** is a powerful **foundation** for building Java applications, providing a wide range of features and modules for various functionalities.
+It requires significant configuration and setup to get started.

+**Spring Boot**, on the other hand, is a **framework built on top of Spring** that simplifies the development process by providing convention over configuration.
+It offers auto-configuration, starter dependencies, and embedded servers, allowing developers to quickly create standalone applications with minimal setup.

+**Spring Boot is NOT a replacement for Spring Framework**, but rather an extension that enhances productivity and reduces boilerplate code.

+> Think of **Spring** as a toolbox full of various tools (modules) for building Java applications, while **Spring Boot** is like a pre-assembled kit that provides you with the essential tools and configurations to get started quickly.